katepz/life-in-the-lido-lane/README.md

 ## Overview

 ### Purpose
 This project is intended to give a useful site for open water swimmers looking to visit and swim in the UK's wonderful lidos.
 It will also give up to date safety advice for new and seasoned open water swimmers.
 Site users have the opportunity to sign up and, when logged in, they can comment on each of the featured lidos, giving details of a visit or asking a question.
 They will be able to update or delete this input.
 Once logged in site users will also be able to upload photos of any lido and, once approved these will be displayed on the gallery page.
+A logged in user will be able to update or delete the images they have uploaded.
+Safety tips can be suggested by a logged in user and will be displayed when approved.
 Any site visitor will be able to suggest a lido to feature without the need for signing up.
-A simple approch has been taken to make all lidos easily visible and the site it easy to navigate.
+A simple approch has been taken to make all lidos easily visible and the site easy to navigate.

 ### Target Audience
 Following a huge surge in the popularity of open water swimming, particularly in the post covid period, the number of potential site users is growing rapidly.
 The main target audience will be existing open water swimmers looking for information on UK lido sites and locations.
 Smaller audiences will be tourists and families looking for local activities and novice open water swimmers looking for safe environments to begin their swimming journeys.

-Users will be able to view information on selected lidos to include: location, season length, costs, other facilities eg cafes/changing areas as well as a brief description.
+Users will be able to view information on selected lidos to include: location, season length, costs, other facilities eg cafes/changing areas as well as a brief description and whether lifeguards are present or not.

 ## Design

-### User Stories

-User stories have been selected to reflect the outline of the project above as well as some possible features for future iterations.

-#### Must-Have User Stories
+### Must-Have User Stories
 **User Story 1:** As a site user I can view a list of info cards so that I can choose the one I want to view in more detail.
 - Several posts are displayed on the home page